 Summer Abroad Program

 U of T's Summer Abroad programs are designed to enrich students’ academic lives by providing an exciting and educational international experience.
 Students complete full-year University of Toronto undergraduate degree credit courses from the Faculty of Arts & Science that are relevant to each location.
 Relatively small classes (about 25 students on average) are taught by University of Toronto professors or faculty from the host university with tuition fees paid through the University of Toronto.
 All classes, with the exception of language courses, are taught in English.
-The deadline to apply for all Summer Abroad Programs is February 1, 2018 by 5 p.m.
+Information on summer 2022 programs will be posted by mid-December.

 The Outbound Exchange program, run through the Centre for International Experience, is U of T's traditional program for students looking to go abroad, offering over 140 partner institutions in over 40 countries around the world.
 Be advise that there are a few more steps required for Daniels students interested in pursuing this option.